 It does not matter if you have light or dark skin.
 Being under the sun dehydrates us!

 Aside from getting sunburnt, excess exposure to the sun can cause dehydration and heat exhaustion.

-- If you are the type of person who enjoys flavored drinks, you can consider preparing a fruit shake for yourself.
+If you’re the type of person who enjoys flavored drinks, you can consider preparing a fruit shake for yourself, too!

-One of the best fruits during long exposures under heat is watermelon.
-This fruit is rich in lycopene, vitamins A and C, and beta carotene.
+One of the best fruits during long exposures to heat is watermelon.
+This fruit is rich in lycopene, vitamins A and C, and beta-carotene.

 How Do I Take Care of My Skin Post-Tanning?

 There are only two important steps to remember after your tanning session – take a cold shower and moisturize.

 After spending some time under the fluffy clouds, getting rid of sweat or lotion is necessary.

 A cold shower after tanning is better than a hot one to avoid drying out the skin.
 Besides, it is also refreshing after a long day under the clouds.